 - Fairy – Leotard or leggings, and a tutu and a pair of fairy wings.

-- Mummy – White clothes underneath and strips of old white sheets to wrap around body and head.
+- Egyptian Mummy – White clothes underneath and strips of old white sheets to wrap around body and head.

 - Bunny Rabbit – White clothes, cotton wool tail, paper ears and some drawn on whiskers.